HeptaSean/SocketPi/README.md

 https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-uwsgi-and-nginx-on-ubuntu-14-04.

 ### Install Dependencies
-First, we want to work in a Python virtual environment:
-    sudo apt install python3-pip
-    sudo -H pip3 install virtualenv virtualenvwrapper We add the following at the end of .bashrc: export VIRTUALENVWRAPPER_PYTHON=/usr/bin/python3
-    export WORKON_HOME=~/PythonEnvs
-    source /usr/local/bin/virtualenvwrapper.sh

-We create a virtual environment for our socket project, which we can deactivate and later reenter with the helpers from virtualenvwrapper:
-    mkvirtualenv socket
-    deactivate
-    workon socket
-    deactivate

 We install uWSGI (globally, outside of virtual environments):
     sudo apt install python3-dev
     sudo -H pip3 install uwsgi